ofiwg/libfabric/man/fi_cxi.7.md

 recover; impacting performance significantly.
 Programs should be careful to avoid posting large numbers of unmatched receive operations and to minimize the number of outstanding unexpected messages to prevent message flow-control.
-If message matching is configured to support a hybrid mode, when resources are exhausted hardware and software share matching responsibility.
+If the RX message matching mode is configured to support hybrid mode, when resources are exhausted, hardware will transition to hybrid operation where hardware and software share matching responsibility.

 To help avoid this condition, increase Overflow buffer space using environment variables *FI_CXI_OFLOW_\** and software EP match and hybrid modes